Your Questions Matter

 Generally, the FDA and CPSC do not have the authority to recall products, even if the agency has received reports of child deaths linked to the product.
 Instead, officials use these reports and other data to urge a company to issue a voluntary recall.

-Fred contacted the CPSC to report the child’s death and discussed the importance of an immediate recall to prevent further deaths.
+Our legal team contacted the CPSC to report the child’s death and discussed the importance of an immediate recall to prevent further deaths.
 A few weeks later, the product was recalled.